Coburg, Victoria

-Coburg is an inner suburb in Melbourne, Victoria, Australia, 8 km north of Melbourne's Central Business District, located mainly within the City of Merri-bek local government area, with a handful of properties on Elizabeth Street, Coburg's eastern boundary, located in the City of Darebin.
-Coburg recorded a population of 26,574 at the 2021 census.
+Coburg is an inner-northern suburb of Melbourne, in Victoria, Australia, 8 km north of the Melbourne central business district.
+It is mainly a part of the City of Merri-bek local government area, with a handful of properties on its eastern boundary in the City of Darebin.
+The population of Coburg at the 2021 census was 26,574.

+Known for its large Lebanese, Greek and Italian populations, Coburg is famously culturally diverse, with its primary shopping stretch, Sydney Rd, being known across Melbourne for its variety of storefronts, ranging from the suburb's specialty; kebab shops, cafés, Greek and Italian style patisseries, to grocery stores and delis of different cultures.

+Since European settlement, the area became known as Pentridge (named after Pentridge, Dorset), Coburg was surveyed by Robert Hoddle in 1837–1838 and a 327 acre reservation for a village was established, served by two district roads: Bell St West and what would be called Sydney Road.
+In an effort by the council to separate the broader area's reputation from the already infamous HM Prison Pentridge, the area became known as Coburg in 1870, and was later formally proclaimed as the Shire of Coburg in 1874.

 Coburg's boundaries are Gaffney Street and Murray Road in the north, Elizabeth Street and Merri Creek in the east, Moreland Road in the South and Melville Road, Devon Avenue, Sussex Street and West Street in the west.
 Coburg is designated one of 26 Principal Activity Centres in the Melbourne 2030 Metropolitan Strategy.